Nafta7/vanilka/README.md

 ## Features

-### Modern workflow

-Write the latest version of JavaScript (ES2015) paired with Sass that are automatically compiled with support for live-reload on the browser as you save the files.

-Manage front-end dependencies through npm.

 ### Minimalist

 Does not include any framework or library like Bootstrap or jQuery, as well as any custom classes.